gaurav1620/ML_LineFollower/README.md

 # ML_LineFollower

-This Repository contains the code for the Neural Network of a Line Follower bot that was made by me for an event.
+* This Repository contains the code for the Neural Network of a Line Follower bot that was made by me for an event.
-Weights and biases for the given inputs for the 8 intensity sensor are also included.
+* FinalNN.cpp contains the code for the Neural Network with 8 inputs and 2 hidden layes with 2 outputs.
+* test0.csv file contains inputs for the 8 sensor array and what output to expext from the left and right motor.